256dpi/ThroughMomentum/firmware/README.md

 `> move {POSITION}`

-Moves the object to the specified height/position.
+Disables automate mode and moves the object to the specified height/position.

 `> stop`